Remote Worker Moves to Umuahia From Lagos, Faces NEPA and Internet Challenges

 "Why you no come Enugu?"

-Remote worker loses job due to light
+Remote worker loses job due to NEPA

-Legit.ng had earlier reported that a remote worker who got fired from a customer support job she got on Upwork narrated how the lack of electricity ruined her chances.
+Legit.ng earlier reported that a remote worker who got fired from a customer support job she got on Upwork narrated how the lack of electricity ruined her chances.

 The lady said that she was expected to stay online during her work time, but not having a grid power supply for a week limited her.